For transport to the 17 march demonstration, click here

 The first step is to join the facebook event and invite all your friends!
 You can also sign up to our newsletter by filling in the form at the bottom of this page.

-Rallies will be taking place across the country in advance of the demo and coaches to London taking bookings from local groups.
+Rallies will be taking place across the country in advance of the demo.
+Find transport to London here or contact your local group.
 You can find details for your local group on the left of the Stand Up To Racism homepage.
 You can also Download the demo leaflet here

 This demonstration and actions all year round against racism, Islamophobia and anti-racism can only happen with your help.
 We rely exclusively on member and affiliate donations, so if you’d like to support our work please click on the link below.